-If you’ve been in a car accident in Georgia, you may be wondering if you’ll have to sue the at-fault driver or whether you need to hire a car accident lawyer to recover your damages.
+If you’ve been in a car accident in Georgia, you may be wondering if you’ll have to sue the at-fault driver or whether you need to hire an Atlanta car accident lawyer to recover your damages.
 Car accident cases don’t always go to court, but there are situations where it’s the best option.
 And when this does happen, it’s best to be prepared in knowing what to expect.

 What Causes a Car Accident Case to Go to Court?

 In many cases, a car accident case does not have to go to court.
 When you hire a car accident lawyer, they will get to work investigating and gathering evidence to demonstrate your damages.
 If the other driver’s insurance company and your lawyer can come to a fair settlement, the case can be settled and there is often no need for a trial.
 However, there are situations where your case may need to go to court.